ccoutant/dwarf-locations/024-revise-operations.md

 >    < A> < B>

+> *In other words, the 'A` is a name that represents the stack data
+> and its type.
+It is not the name for a particular postion on the
+> stack.*

 > *Then after the "→" the results that are pushed on the stack.
 Each
 > entry on the DWARF stack has a type.
 In most cases, it is broadly a
 > value or location.
 However, there are often limits placed on the